benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 ### TLDR

 Long or short is relative.
-I wrote everything I think another literate human might need to know to set them on their best path to success.
+I wrote everything here that I think another literate human might need to know to set them on their best path to success.
 It will take less than a thousandth of a percent of your life to read, and if you get it, that will be 99.999% silence.
 I invite future generations to effectively compress and enhance it.

 ---